Engineering

 How we approach UAV platforms

-Trade studies capture explicit assumptions - headwind margins, reserve energy, EMI environments - so platform decisions stay defensible when funding or requirements shift.
+Trade studies capture explicit assumptions like headwind margins, reserve energy, EMI environments so platform decisions stay defensible when funding or requirements shift.
+We avoid generic assumptions that fail under field conditions.
+By incorporating real-world telemetry from legacy platforms, we build stochastic models that highlight the breaking points of different airframe classes before any metal is cut.

 Platform decisions that survive scrutiny